Hydrology

 The Solution

 These Water control Structures are a common feature on many waterways in Louisiana, Mississippi, and here in Florida.
-A few examples are the Bayou Teche and Vermillion river structures in Louisiana, and the Cape Canaveral structures here in Florida.
+A few examples are the Bayou Teche and Vermillion River structures in Louisiana, and the Cape Canaveral structures here in Florida.
 The technology and engineering for these structures are already available; we just need the political will to make it happen.

 Lake Wimico